 As Alexandria Ocasio-Cortez recently said of AI, “They’re just automated assumptions.
 And, if you don’t fix the bias, then you are just automating the bias.”

 We see this bias every day in our News Feeds, which show us only stories that reflect our political bent and harden our beliefs.
 We are becoming more polarized because we are rarely exposing ourselves to stories that offer opinions that differ from our own.

 Nor can AI understand the complex nuances of human emotion, which Burger King proved in the most delightful and hilarious ways when it allowed AI to develop its TV commercials.
 If you haven’t seen them be sure to check them out; they’re side-splittingly funny, if not effective at selling products.
 Branding is all about tapping into deep human emotions that prompt a consumer to act; AI is useless in understanding why or how emotional connections occur.

 In all these cases, human intelligence would immediately spot when and how AI got things wrong and steer it back in the right direction.
 Human intelligence would begin to suspect a problem after seeing just a handful of male resumes; by the time reaching two dozens, human intelligence will pull the plug on the tool.
 This is why AI will never succeed without human intelligence.

-Marketers who believe they can sit back at let a machine decide their prospects are and messages to be seen are in for a rude awakening.
+Marketers who believe they can sit back and let a machine decide who their prospects mostly likely are and which messages they should see are in for a rude awakening.
 Data scientists will always be needed to assess a marketer’s business needs, and identify data sources that are appropriate to uncover answers (e.g. which data sources will help windshield manufacturers understand the factors and conditions that lead to broken windshields and thus, the right time to target consumers).